Abdoh Otaif

-Abdoh Ibrahim Otaif (born April 2, 1984, in Saudi Arabia) is a former football player who played for Al-Shabab in Riyadh and Saudi Arabia national team.
+Abdoh Ibrahim Otaif (born 2 April 1984) is a Saudi Arabia former professional footballer who played as an Attacking midfielder for Al-Shabab in Riyadh and the Saudi Arabia national team.
 In 2010 he was called up for the 2010 World Cup qualifiers against Singapore and Uzbekistan.

 His beginning with Al-Shabab

-Otaif began his career with Al-Shabab during the 2003–2004 season.
+Otaif began his career with Al-Shabab during the 2003–04 season.
 He was 20 years old at that time, but was able to win the Saudi Premier League with his club that year, even though him and many other Al-Shabab players were very young.